 Adopt a direct-to-consumer business model.
 Implement a customer lifecycle orchestration strategy.
 Monetize first-party audience data.
 Develop new digital products and experiences.

-For example, marketing, ecommerce, and digital product often have to wait on over-burdened IT teams or costly agencies to create and share customer segments and scores.
+For example, marketing, ecommerce, and digital product often have to wait on over-burdened IT teams or costly agencies to create and share customer segments.

-By the time these teams receive said segments and scores, they’re days or weeks old.
+By the time these teams receive said segments and scores and/or insights derived from the deployed machine learning models, the data are hours, days, or weeks old.
 This, in turn, neutralizes their ability to deliver bespoke experiences across touchpoints.

-Transformation-minded businesses are addressing this need for data democratization by investing in advanced tech — like BlueConic’s customer data platform (CDP).
-Why?:
+Transformation-minded businesses are addressing this need for analytics and data science democratization by investing in customer data platforms (CDP) like BlueConic.

 That is, our CDP empowers them to deliver a fast-moving, end-to-end customer experience (CX) that leads to greater satisfaction and loyalty and mutually beneficial relationships.